Health Topics

 More About This Health ConditionHystrix-like ichthyosis with deafness

-At least one GJB2 gene mutation has been identified in people with hystrix-like ichthyosis with deafness (HID), a disorder characterized by dry, scaly skin (ichthyosis) and hearing loss that is usually profound.
-This mutation replaces the amino acid aspartic acid with the amino acid asparagine at protein position 50, written as Asp50Asn or D50N.
-The mutation is thought to result in channels that constantly leak ions, which impairs the health of the cells and increases cell death.
+A GJB2 gene variant has been identified in people with hystrix-like ichthyosis with deafness (HID), a disorder that is characterized by dry, scaly skin (ichthyosis) and hearing loss that is usually profound (meaning unable to hear very loud noises).
+This pathogenic variant is thought to cause cells to produce channels that constantly leak ions, which impairs the health of the cells and causes them to die.
 Death of cells in the skin and the inner ear may underlie the signs and symptoms of HID.

-Because the D50N mutation can also cause keratitis-ichthyosis-deafness (KID) syndrome (described below), many researchers categorize KID syndrome and HID as a single disorder, which they call KID/HID.
-It is not known why some people with this gene mutation have eye problems while others do not.
+Often, the same variant that causes HID can also cause keratitis-ichthyosis-deafness (KID) syndrome.
+As a result, many researchers categorize KID syndrome and HID as a single disorder, which they call KID/HID.

 More About This Health ConditionKeratitis-ichthyosis-deafness syndrome

-At least nine GJB2 gene mutations have been identified in people with keratitis-ichthyosis-deafness (KID) syndrome, with the most common being the D50N mutation that also occurs in hystrix-like ichthyosis with deafness (described above).
-KID syndrome is characterized by keratitis, which is inflammation of the front surface of the eye (the cornea); thick, reddened patches of dry and scaly skin (ichthyosis); and deafness.
+Pathogenic variants in the GJB2 gene have been identified in people with keratitis-ichthyosis-deafness (KID) syndrome.
+KID syndrome is characterized by keratitis, which is inflammation of the front surface of the eye (the cornea); ichthyosis; and deafness.

-The GJB2 gene mutations that cause KID syndrome change single amino acids in connexin 26.
-The mutations are thought to result in channels that constantly leak ions, which impairs the health of the cells and increases cell death.
-Death of cells in the skin and the inner ear may underlie the ichthyosis and deafness that occur in KID syndrome.
-It is unclear how GJB2 gene mutations affect the eye.
+The pathogenic variants in the GJB2 gene that cause KID syndrome lead to the substitution of one amino acid for another in gap junction beta 2.
+These variants are thought to cause cells to produce channels that constantly leak ions, which impairs the health of the cells and causes them to die.
+Death of cells in the skin and the inner ear may underlie the ichthyosis and deafness that occur in people with KID syndrome.
+It is unclear how GJB2 gene variants affect the eye.

 More About This Health ConditionNonsyndromic hearing loss

-Researchers have identified more than 100 GJB2 gene mutations that can cause nonsyndromic hearing loss, which is loss of hearing that is not associated with other signs and symptoms.
-Mutations in this gene can cause two forms of nonsyndromic hearing loss: DFNB1 and DFNA3.
+Several pathogenic variants in the GJB2 gene cause nonsyndromic hearing loss, which is a partial or total loss of hearing that is not associated with other signs and symptoms.

 More About This Health ConditionPalmoplantar keratoderma with deafness

-At least nine GJB2 gene mutations have been identified in people with palmoplantar keratoderma with deafness, a condition characterized by hearing loss and unusually thick skin on the palms of the hands and soles of the feet.
-The GJB2 gene mutations that cause this condition change single amino acids in connexin 26.
-The altered protein probably disrupts the function of normal connexin 26 in cells and may interfere with the function of other connexin proteins.
-This disruption could affect skin growth and also impair hearing by disturbing the conversion of sound waves to nerve impulses.
+Pathogenic variants in the GJB2 gene have been identified in people with palmoplantar keratoderma with deafness, a condition that is characterized by hearing loss and unusually thick skin on the palms of the hands and soles of the feet (palmoplantar keratoderma).
+The pathogenic variants in the GJB2 gene that cause this condition lead to the substitution of one amino acid for another in gap junction beta 2.
+The altered protein probably disrupts the function of normal gap junction beta 2 in cells and may interfere with the function of other gap junction proteins.
+This disruption affects skin growth and impairs hearing by disturbing the conversion of sound waves to nerve impulses.

 More About This Health ConditionVohwinkel syndrome